-H04: Gross domestic savings have a significant effect on banks' performance in Nigeria banks since savings are usually transformed into loans and advances following asset transformation theory, which posits that the core mandate of the banks is to mobilize deposit and creates credit (asset) from the mobilized deposits.
+Moreover, gross domestic savings have a p-value of 0.0002, less than the critical value at a 0.05 significance level.
+This study concludes that gross domestic savings significantly positively affect banks' performance in Nigeria.
+It corroborates the fact that lending is proportional to savings deposit mobilized by the banks since savings are usually transformed into loans and advances following asset transformation theory, which posits that the core mandate of the banks is to mobilize deposit and creates credit (asset) from the mobilized deposits.
 Hence, by this finding, the a priori expectation is confirmed that savings deposits strongly influence banks' performance in Nigeria.
 It must have accounted for why lending increased by 19% compared to a 23% increase in domestic savings between 2020 and 2021, according to CBN (2021).
 An increase in savings would spur an increase in investment; an increase in investment would spur an increase in demand for credits from the banks, while the increase in prudential lending would increase interest earnings, and this would produce a spiral positive effect on the profitability of the banks; this is to establish that savings cannot be divorced from the macro-economic indicators that influence banks performance in Nigeria.